 connect families to community resources and informal support systems;

-ensure Youth who age out of Foster Care have the skills and connections to successfully Transition to adulthood;
+ensure Children who age out of Foster Care have the skills and connections to successfully Transition to adulthood;

-align with the Agency’s and Juvenile Court Services (henceforth JCS)’ Models of Practice; and
+adhere to the Guiding Principles for Iowa’s future Child Welfare System (Attachment F), Family-Centered Model of Practice (see definition, Section 1.2), and Child Welfare Model of Practice (Attachment G) as well as the JCS’s Model of Practice (see definition, Section 1.2).; and

 are consistent with the principles of the Child and Family Service Review (CFSR) of Child safety, Permanency, and well-being while encouraging flexibility, innovation, and use of Evidence-Based Practice strategies to build a comprehensive continuity of care system.

-The Agency has been holding public conversations since the Fall of 2015 regarding child welfare procurements.
+The Agency has been holding public conversations since the fall of 2015 regarding child welfare procurements.
 As previously indicated to the child welfare community, awards resulting from this RFP will be made for each of the five geographic Service Areas (See the Service Area map in Attachment E).
 This is intended to facilitate the movement of Children back to their home communities to preserve connections to their families, home communities, schools, and community-based supports.
 The ideal place for Children is with their families; when it is not possible to keep a Child in the Child’s own home, keeping the Child as to close to that home is a viable alternative.
 The Agency and its JCS partners will focus on this principle, intending to make referrals to contractors within each Child’s Service Area in order to preserve and reinforce each Child’s relationships and connections in the Child’s community.

 Through this RFP the Agency seeks qualified Bidder(s) to provide services that include, but are not necessarily limited to the following (and as defined in each services’ respective Scopes of Work) in each Service Area.